neuralmagic/deepsparse/examples/aws-lambda/README.md

 AWS Lambda is an event-driven, serverless computing infrastructure for deploying applications at minimal cost.
 This directory provides a guided example for deploying a DeepSparse pipeline on AWS Lambda for the question answering NLP task.

-The scope of this application is able to automate:
+The scope of this application encompasses:
-1. The construction of a local docker image.
+1. The construction of a local Docker image.
-2. Create an ECR repo in AWS.
+2. The creation of an ECR repo in AWS.
-3. Push the image to ECR.
+3. Pushing the local image to ECR.
-4. Create the appropriate IAM permissions for handling Lambda.
+4. The creation of the appropriate IAM permissions for handling Lambda.
-5. Create a Lambda function alongside an API Gateway in a cloudformation stack.
+5. The creation of a Lambda function alongside an API Gateway in a Cloudformation stack.

 ### Requirements
 The following credentials, tools, and libraries are also required: